toneloc/stable-channels/README.md

 ## Getting Started

+Currently, this only works as a CLN plugin.
+This code is at the root of this directory.

+I have also built some iOS apps, web apps, bash scripts, Python servers and other knick-knacks.
+Check that stuff out, as you wish, in `/platforms`.

 ### Enivronment and dependencies

 - Terminal access to bitcoind and a CLN node running version `23.05.2` is required.
 Other versions may work but `23.08.1` does not work.